 In the Dreamcast version, fog is often used to enhance the overall ambience of an area.
 For example, in Windy Valley Act 2 there is greyish-blue fog – a subtle, but effective touch to create the feeling of being inside a tornado.
 This effect is gone in SADX because fog is turned off for the area:

-The following area has missing textures in SADX because of unnecessary material flags and incorrect texture conversion:
+The following area has missing textures in SADX because of unnecessary material flags and/or incorrect texture conversion:

 Act 3 begins with color banding in the sky, which looks bad in all versions of the game, but the ports make it look a lot worse: